adoy/cmdalias/docs/README.md

 You can add command line arguments and options to aliases and subaliases

 ```
-//to pipe copy, for example: echo "bar" | copy
+// to pipe copy, for example: echo "bar" | copy
 copy = xclip -selection c;

 d = docker {